NATURAL VENEERS FOR TEETH

-Cosmetic dentist Dr. Evans can use his mastery of aesthetics to create porcelain veneers (or dental veneers) to help you achieve your dream smile.
+Cosmetic dentist Dr. Evans can use his mastery of aesthetics to create porcelain, natural veneers (or dental veneers) to help you achieve your dream smile.
 Even crooked teeth can be straightened with porcelain veneers with an incredible cosmetic dentistry technique known as “instant orthodontics”.

 During the initial visit, Dr. Evans will discuss the process of placing porcelain veneers and the options available including shapes, materials types, and color shades for designing your dream smile.

-With a plan in place, Dr. Evans will prepare the teeth at the next visit by removing a very small layer of each tooth’s outer enamel making room for the veneer placement.
-Dr. Evans will then make a mold (or impression) of your teeth and send it to a dental lab where they create customized dental veneers for the teeth.
+With a plan in place, Dr. Evans will prepare the teeth at the next visit by removing a very small layer of each tooth’s outer enamel to make room for the veneer placement.
+Dr. Evans will then make a mold (or impression) of your teeth and send it to a dental lab where they create customized natural veneers for the teeth.
 The lab prepares the porcelain veneers in roughly 7 to 10 days.
 In the meantime, patients may choose to have temporary restorations placed on their teeth while waiting for the dental veneers to be prepared.
-When the veneers are complete the patient makes third and final dental visit.
+When the veneers are complete, the patient makes a third and final dental visit.
 Dr. Evans will apply the permanent dental veneers to the tooth or teeth using a bonding material.

 FOLLOWING THE PORCELAIN